The Backhand Open Plane Slice Drop

 The South Australia Squash Academy website is free, it is not required to create an account or register.

-The Forehand Open Plane Straight Slice Drop (The focus is mainly on the arm and racquet).
+The Backhand Open Plane Straight Slice Drop (The focus is mainly on the arm and racquet).

 Furthermore, when slice volleying the ball between waist height and knee height the technique is identical.